Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 If you’re 70 years or older on Kauai and would like to participate, please call 808-241-4470.
 If you’re a Sunshine Market farmer and would like to participate, please call 808-241-4299.</p>

-[Grab-and-go Student Meals](http://www.hawaiipublicschools.org/DOE%20Forms/Emergencies/2020GrabandGo.pdf){: target="_blank"}&nbsp;– The Hawaii State Department of Education (HIDOE) is implementing the Seamless Summer Option program a few months earlier than scheduled, as approved by the U.S. Department of Agriculture (USDA) and Hawaii Child Nutrition Programs, to provide free grab-and-go meals for students during the extended spring break period.
+<p style="font-size:18px">[Grab-and-go Student Meals](http://www.hawaiipublicschools.org/DOE%20Forms/Emergencies/2020GrabandGo.pdf){: target="_blank"}&nbsp;– The Hawaii State Department of Education (HIDOE) is implementing the Seamless Summer Option program a few months earlier than scheduled, as approved by the U.S. Department of Agriculture (USDA) and Hawaii Child Nutrition Programs, to provide free grab-and-go meals for students during the extended spring break period.

 [Food-A-Go-Go](https://foodagogo.org/){: target="_blank"}&nbsp;– A campaign where you can find the latest information on restaurants statewide offering takeout, delivery and/or curbside pickup.
 It’s a free service offering lots of different options from fine dining to family restaurants to takeout operations.